infitx-org/participation-tool-docs/md-docs/PM4ML_Docs/TestTransfer.md

 This guide outlines the process for sending test transfers to verify connectivity across three transfer types: Outbound Transfers, Inbound Transfers, and FXP Transfers.
 The steps include how to initiate transfers, check results, and troubleshoot failures using the Testing Toolkit (TTK).

+this testing process is for local development and not for testing transfers when connected to live mojaloop switch.
+The process may vary when connected to mojaloop switch.

 ---

 ## 1. Pre-requisites